acumos/portal-marketplace/docs/user-guides/portal-user/portal/portal-onboarding-dockerized-model.rst

 - Upload Revision

 When you click on **Upload Revision** button, you can search the existing model and select that model.
-You can Click on
-**Update Docker Image Reference**  button which is shown after selecting your model.
+It will ask you for Upload Protobuf file and Upload License file.
+It is optional.
+You can Click on **Update Docker Image Reference**  button which is shown after selecting your model.

 	.. image:: ../images/portal/onboarding-dockerized-model-uploadrev.PNG
                  :width: 75%